About the Journal

 Focus and Scope

-The mission of The Dialog: A Journal for Inclusive Early Childhood Communities is to: a) offer a quality outlet for research results to the early childhood community, b) ensure that research results are effectively translated for practice and policy, and c) provide a forum for communication between researchers, faculty, families, and practitioners.
+The mission of The Dialog: A Journal for Inclusive Early Childhood Professionals is to support pre-service and ongoing early childhood personnel preparation for inclusion by: a) offering a quality, accessible outlet for dissemination of research results to the early childhood community, b) ensuring that research results are effectively translated for practice, personnel preparation, and policy, and c) providing a forum for communication between researchers, faculty, families, and pre-service and in-service practitioners.

-The Dialog is specifically interested in manuscripts that highlight innovative and/or evidence-based practices of early childhood programs and personnel preparation to improve the well-being of young children and their families.
-Areas of consideration include: child health and mental health; child development; community issues such as neighborhood violence and homelessness; family support and resiliency; multicultural and multilingual issues; new measures, methods, and analytic strategies; parenting and parent involvement and engagement; quality issues in early childhood education; meaningful inclusion; equity; transitions; and programmatic and policy issues.
+The Dialog is specifically interested in manuscripts that highlight innovative and/or evidence-based practices of early childhood programs and personnel preparation that aim to produce positive outcomes for young children and their families.
+Areas of consideration include, but are not limited to: child development; early childhood mental health; family support and resiliency; multicultural and multilingual issues; novel measures, methods, and analytic strategies; parenting; parent engagement; community issues (e.g., neighborhood violence, homelessness, resource management); early childhood education; early intervention; early childhood special education; assessment and evaluation; curriculum and instruction; meaningful inclusion; equity; transitions; and systemic program and policy issues.

-The Dialog solicits Dialogs from the Field (e.g., conceptual articles, practice or program descriptions, literature reviews) and reports of original research.
+The Dialog solicits conceptual articles, practice or program descriptions (i.e., Dialogs from the field), reviews of the literature, and reports of original research.
 We are particularly interested in research built on meaningful partnerships that may include the joint development of research questions, design, methods, measures, and implementation.
-The research should focus on applications to practice and policy and be clearly delineated.
-Manuscripts are welcomed from the fields of education, special education, psychology, sociology, pediatrics, family medicine, public health, psychiatry, nursing, social work, dentistry, anthropology, law, epidemiology, public policy, and allied health.
+Research submitted to The Dialog should clearly delineate applications to practice, personnel preparation, and/or policy.
+Manuscripts are welcomed from the many fields and disciplines involved in the early childhood context such as education, special education, psychology, sociology, pediatrics, family medicine, public health, psychiatry, nursing, social work, dentistry, anthropology, law, epidemiology, public policy, and allied health.

 Peer Review Process

-All research articles in this journal have undergone rigorous peer review, based on initial editor screening and anonymous refereeing by at least two anonymous referees.
-All other articles undergo at least editorial review.
+All articles in this journal have undergone rigorous peer review, based on initial editor screening and double blind review by at least two anonymous referees.

 Open Access Policy